pyOpenSci/python-package-guide/ci-tests-data/ci.md

 - Building your documentation
 - Deploying your documentation to GitHub pages

-CI also allows you to automate running workflows across a suite of environments including:
+CI allows you to automate running workflows across a suite of environments including:

 - environments containing different Python versions and
-- different operating systems (Mac, Linux, Unix).
+- different operating systems (Mac, Linux, Windows).

 ### What is Continuous Deployment (CD)?

 Continuous deployment (CD) extends the CI process by automating the deployment of code changes to production or staging environments.
 In the case of your open source tool, CD can be used to:

 - Automate publishing to PyPI
-- Automate publishing your documentation to github pages or Read the Docs.
+- Automate publishing your documentation to GitHub Pages or Read the Docs.

 It is also used once your conda-forge recipe is set up to keep your package up to date on conda-forge.